 The Business Analytics web view on the AppMon Web Home screen includes a tile that lets you find specific user visits.
-You can search for visits basing on visit tag, user's location, or user's IP address.
+You can search for visits based on visit tag, user's location, or user's IP address.

 To find a specific user visit, type in the search query in the Visit search tile and press Enter.
 The Visits web view appears and displays up to 100 matching visits.